Ok lets be honest here…… 2020 has definitely not gone the way any of us had hoped!

 The Well Being of your Guests

-*If you haven’t already contact your venue, find out the maximum number of guests allowed at their site based on the 4m2 rule.
+*If you haven’t already contact your venue, find out the maximum number of guests allowed at their site based on the 2m2 rule.

-* Contact your videographer and venue and see if they can assist with live streaming your ceremony.
-Find out costs and whats involved.
+* Contact your videographer and venue and see if they can assist with live streaming your reception should your number be over the venues max number.

 *Prior to your wedding ensure you remind guests if they are feeling unwell or showing symptoms to not attend your wedding…for the safety of yourself, your vendors and your other guests (including those at higher risk due to age or illness).